pran-7-5/eco_style/README.md

 What then?
 There are attempts to build a quantum computer like google quantum computer.
 Everything will be the same as manufacturing, just different materials will be used in making that chip.

 After this, computers will have more power.
-Right now it's brain is not even good as a 🐀rat's mind.
+Right now its brain is not even as good as a rat's mind.

 You will see what I am talking about in the next post.
 ```